The Orthodontics at Brinton Lake has created n opportunity t have your Beautiful Smile created without hidden costs.

 Teeth that are misaligned affect your bite.
 This misalignment can make it hard to chew some foods and may cause some teeth to wear down.
 It can also cause muscle tension and pain.

-Crowded and crooked teeth are harder to clean.
-Cavities and gum disease may develop as a result.
+Crowded and crooked teeth are hard to clean. cavities and gum disease may develop as a result.
 Teeth that stick out are more easily chipped or broken.

 Some orthodontic problems should start to be treated before all the adult (or permanent) teeth come in.
 Your dentist or orthodontist can do a screening to find out if your child will have any orthodontic problems.